coderharsh02/coderharsh02/README.md

 - 👋 Hi, I’m @coderharsh02
-- 👀 I’m interested in MERN stack development
+- 👀 I’m interested in creating webApps using RestFull APIs
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning .Net Core WebAPI
-- 💞️ I’m looking for co-op/internship
+- 💞️ I’m looking for a project where I can do open source contribution
 - 📫 How to reach me: harshshah.coder@gmail.com

 <!---